About Energy Choice

 What is NOPEC?

-Don't the SCO and MVR rates discourage customers from shopping?
+Do the SCO and MRR rates discourage customers from shopping?

-No; The SCO and MVR rates will change each month.
-They may be more, or less, than the price of gas a customer may find with a supplier or aggregation program.
+No, the SCO and MRR rates will change each month.
+They may be more, or less, than the price of gas a customer may find with a retail supplier or governmental aggregation program.
 Plus, a supplier may be able to offer a fixed rate, which helps customers plan their gas costs.